Aishie123/Bonk_Doggo/README.md

 This app is made with Android Studio, simply with OnClick and SetVisibility codes (because im noob :,>) Try out the app to bonk doggo~! 🐶✨
+(Credits to the original owner of the meme)